 The theory of propagation elastic waves in elastic, anisotropic media was formulated in 19th century.
-At the turn of 20th century this theory was introduced to seismology by the creator of the first geophysics chair in Europe (Krakow, Poland) Maurice P. Rudzki.
-The concept that fractures and stress lead to seismic anisotropy, which in turn can be a source of information about them was formulated in the late seventies of 20th century (Helbig K., Thomsen L., 2005).
+At the turn of 20th century this theory was introduced to seismology by the creator of the first chair of geophysics in Europe (Kraków, Poland): Maurice P. Rudzki.
+The concept that fractures and stress lead to seismic anisotropy, which in turn can be a source of information about them, was formulated in the late seventies of 20th century (Helbig K., Thomsen L., 2005).
 From that time, the theory became mature and was confirmed by many numerical and laboratory studies as well as many seismic projects (Liu E., Martinez A., 2013).

-The concept of the presented workflow was widely described by Z. Koren and I. Ravve (Koren Z., Ravve I., 2011, Ravve I., Koren Z., 2011).
+The concept of the presented workflow was widely described by Z. Koren and I. Ravve (Koren Z., Ravve I, 2011, Ravve I.,Koren Z., 2011).